kaltura/all-in-one-video-pack.wordpress/readme.txt

 * Supports more than 150 video, audio and image file formats and codecs
 * Three different video player styles to choose from
 * Custom sizing of the video player
+* Update thumbnail of video by selecting frame from video
 * Advanced sharing options for videos
+* Sidebar widget showing all recent videos posted and video comments.
 * Easy installation that takes just 4 steps and a few minutes.

-This new Version 2.1 includes several fixes and tweaks as well as a cool new widget for the blog sidebar showing all recent videos posted and video comments.

 Additional capabilities coming soon: